osamaalmughanni/Kumiko/README.md

 ## 7 — Shared Scripts

 On the `Shared` page, you can access all the scripts shared with you by others.
 As soon as another user adds you to their team, you will gain immediate access.
-Any changes made by users will be automatically applied and visible to you in real-time.
+Any changes made by users will be applied and visible to you simultaneously.

 https://github.com/osamaalmughanni/Kumiko/assets/49910802/334f4e2f-b6ac-4c17-b793-2d9c50e80051